leptos-rs/book/src/server/25_server_functions.md

 ## An Important Note on Security

 Server functions are a cool technology, but it’s very important to remember. **Server functions are not magic; they’re syntax sugar for defining a public API.** The _body_ of a server function is never made public; it’s just part of your server binary.
-But the server function is a publicly accessible API endpoint, and it’s return value is just a JSON or similar blob.
-You should _never_ return something sensitive from a server function unless the access is authenticated by the server function _and_ TLS is ensured.
+But the server function is a publicly accessible API endpoint, and its return value is just a JSON or similar blob.
+Do not return information from a server function unless it is public, or you've implemented proper security procedures.
+These procedures might include authenticating incoming requests, ensuring proper encryption, rate limiting access, and more.

 ## Integrating Server Functions with Leptos